SynfiniDLT/account-hierarchy/README.md

 This project is showcase of research and development carried out by the [Synfini](https://www2.asx.com.au/connectivity-and-data/dlt-as-a-service) team.
 It provides a a generic Daml library to model a register of assets, enabling multi-party workflows between custodians.
 It extends the existing [FinLib](https://github.com/digital-asset/lib-finance) library to support multi-level account hierarchies.
-The Daml model currently contains the following components:
+The core Daml model currently contains the following components:

 - Relationships between custodians/benefciaries and encoding of the account hierarchy tree ( `Synfini.AccountHierarchy.Service` module)